NWChemEx/.github/docs/source/design/ui_design.rst

 .. code-block:: python

     def calculate_scf_energy(molecule: Union[str, chemist.Molecule], basis:
-    Union[str, simde.type.ao_space], spin: int = 1, max_iterations: int = 50,
+    Union[str, chemist.AOBasisSet, simde.type.ao_space], spin: int = 1, max_iterations: int = 50,
     scf_thresh: float = 1e-10, options: Union[Dict, dataclass] = None, **kwargs) -> float:

-In this function, the only required arguments are ``molecule``, which can either be a Python ``string`` or a ``chemist.Molecule`` object and ``basis``, which can either be a a Python ``string`` or a ``simde.type.ao_space``.
+In this function, the only required arguments are ``molecule``, which can either be a Python ``string`` or a ``chemist.Molecule`` object and ``basis``, which can either be a a Python ``string`` or a ``chemist.AOBasisSet`` or a ``simde.type.ao_space``.
 Additional SCF related options are also explicitly defined in the function with reasonable default values.
 While the number of options are limited for SCF, for correlated methods more options may need to be defined on top of the SCF related options.
 One solution to avoid a long list of arguments is to provide additional options through ``**kwargs`` argument at the end.
 However, this would require users to know the correct keywords.
 To help our users to figure out the available keywords, we also provide the ``options`` argument, which is an object that holds all the possible options with reasonable default values.
 Our users can grab this object and figure out the available options and their default values and modify them as they wish.

 Similarly, ``calculate_X_energy`` functions will also be provided for all other quantum chemistry methods supported by NWChemEx.
 Users may also request other